 Technical proposal writing course course teaching how to create effective, well-structured proposals that will significantly improve the chances of your proposition being accepted.

 To maximise effectiveness in today’s business environment, communications on technical subjects need to be clear, precise and persuasive.
-Producing documents that meet this criteria will help you get better results from your proposals, recommendation reports and other business documents.
+Technical proposal writing training teaches how to produce documents that meet this criteria, helping you get better results from your proposals, recommendation reports and other business documents.

 - Managers at all levels.

 - Management-track professionals.

 - Employees who have to prepare technical proposals on a regular basis.

 Delegates learn how to create effective, well-structured technical proposals that:

 Technical proposal writing training is arranged on-request, i.e. one-to-one training or a ‘closed course’ for your group.
 We can provide your training in-class at one of our centres, at your venue, or online.

 Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing.